jlparkI/cpp_protein_encoders/README.md

 `cpp_protein_encoders` encodes sequences as numpy arrays.
 Why not as PyTorch / Jax / Tensorflow?
 There are two reasons for this.
 First, numpy is much more universal.
-A numpy array is easily converted to e.g. a PyTorch array in-place with negligible overhead, and given numpy's popularity, all the other popular frameworks can convert numpy arrays to their own format.
-Moreover, you may need to use encoded sequences as input to a library like LightGBM, XGBoost or xGPR that uses numpy arrays as input.
+A numpy array is easily converted to e.g. a PyTorch (or other framework) array in-place with negligible overhead.
+Moreover, you may need to use encoded sequences as input to a library like LightGBM, XGBoost or xGPR that takes numpy arrays as input.

 Second, by using numpy we ensure this package has only a single dependency -- numpy -- which is *relatively* lightweight (the same cannot